Hipo/django-timestamp-paginator/README.md

 In order to prevent this problem, there are many alternative ways that can be used.
 One of the best alternatives is to use timestamps instead of page numbers.

-This paginator is making the pagination by timestamps of the items.
+This paginator makes the pagination by timestamps of the items.

 ## Installation